AdiChops/lineup/README.md

 #### **Administrator commands**

-**These commands are only available to those in a server with admin privileges OR those who have the role "Host".
+**These commands are only available to those in a server with the role "Host".
 Please ensure that all who'll need use of these functions have admin privileges.**

 **.begin**</u> (*String [event_name]*)